 1. To Request Restrictions.
 You have the right to request restrictions on the use and disclosure of your health information for treatment, payment or health care operations purposes or notification purposes.
-We are not required to agree to your request unless your request is to restrict disclosure to a health plan that we would make for payment or healthcare operations purposes, and it is not required by law, and the information pertains to an item or services paid for in full by you or someone on your behalf other than the health plan.
+To request a restriction, submit a written request to the Designated Contact listed on the final page of this Notice.
+We are not required to agree to your request.
+However, we must agree to your request to restrict the disclosure of your health information to a health plan, if the disclosure is for payment or health care operations and it is not otherwise required by law and the health information is solely related to items or services that you (or someone on your behalf) paid us for in full.
 If we do agree to a restriction, we will abide by that restriction unless you are in need of emergency treatment and the restricted information is needed to provide that emergency treatment.
-To request a restriction, submit a written request to the Contact listed on the final page of this Notice.

 2. To Limit Communications.
 You have the right to receive confidential communications about your own health information by alternative means or at alternative locations.
 This means that you may, for example, designate that we contact you only via e-mail, or at work rather than home.
-To request communications via alternative means or at alternative locations, you must submit a written request to the Contact listed on the final page of this Notice.
+To request communications via alternative means or at alternative locations, you must submit a written request to the Designated Contact listed on the final page of this Notice.
 All reasonable requests will be granted.

 Despite your general right to access your Protected Health Information, access may be denied in some limited circumstances.
 For example, access may be denied if you are an inmate at a correctional institution or if you are a participant in a research program that is still in progress.
 Access may be denied if the federal Privacy Act applies.
 Access to information that was obtained from someone other than a health care provider under a promise of confidentiality can be denied if allowing you access would reasonably be likely to reveal the source of the information.
 The decision to deny access under these circumstances is final and not subject to review.